syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

-The following screenshot displays the Chart when **JSON** data is added.
+The following screenshot displays the Chart when JSON data is added.

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img4.png" %}

-## Add Chart Axis of your choice
+## Add chart axis of your choice

-In the **Chart** when **JSON** is added, the axes are provided explicitly and **ejChart** initializes the right-axis based on the data type.
+In the chart when data is bound, the axes need to be configured explicitly whereas it initializes the right-axis based on the data type internally.
 You can also specify the axis type of your choice using `valueType` option and customize the options available in the axes.
 The following axes types are supported:

-* `Category` -   String data can be plotted using `category` axis.
+* `category` -   String data can be plotted using `category` axis.
 Category axis can be initialized only as x-axis.
-* `Double` -   Numeric values can be plotted using `double` axis.
+* `double` -   Numeric values can be plotted using `double` axis.
-* `Datetime` -  DateTime can be plotted using `datetime` axis.
+* `datetime` -  DateTime can be plotted using `datetime` axis.
 This type of axis can be initialized only as x-axis.
-* `Logarithmic` -  Numeric values can be plotted using `logarithm` axis.
+* `logarithmic` -  Numeric values can be plotted using `logarithm` axis.

-You can use [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis") options to initialize the axes.
-As the data contains string values along x-axis, you can set [`valueType`](/js/api/ejchart#primaryxaxisvaluetypespan-classtype-signature-type-enumenumspan "primaryXAxis.valueType") as `category` for [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and `double` for [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis").
+Initialize the [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis") options.
+As the data contains string values along x-axis, set [`valueType`](/js/api/ejchart#primaryxaxisvaluetypespan-classtype-signature-type-enumenumspan "primaryXAxis.valueType") as `category` for [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and `double` for [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis").

-Since the values are in Farenheit for Temperature and Inches for Precipetation, you need to initialize different axis instance for each unit.
+Since the values are in Farenheit for Temperature and Inches for Precipitation, you need to initialize different axis instance for each unit.
 You can use [`labelFormat`](/js/api/ejchart#primaryyaxislabelformatspan-classtype-signature-type-stringstringspan "primaryYAxis.labelFromat") option to add suffix for axis labels.

-In order to add additional axes to the Chart other than [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis"), you need to initialize `axes` option with collection of axis and set `name` for axis in the axes collection.
+In order to add additional axes to the chart other than [`primaryXAxis`](/js/api/ejchart#primaryxaxisspan-classtype-signature-type-objectobjectspan "primaryXAxis") and [`primaryYAxis`](/js/api/ejchart#primaryyaxisspan-classtype-signature-type-objectobjectspan "primaryYAxis"), you need to initialize `axes` option with collection of axis and set `name` for axis in the axes collection.

-The following code example illustrates how to add Chart axis.
+The following code example illustrates how to add chart axis.

 {% highlight js %}